Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 This is it for this one guys!

-Today we learned how to create a new model, together with a controller and a migration file and also how to set relationship between different tables
+Today we learned how to create a new model, together with a controller and a migration file and also how to set a relationship between different tables